 In keeping with all ZL2AFP designs, the program is uncomplicated to use, clearly laid out, and devoid of unnecessary features.
 The software has been thoroughly tested, mostly on the 80m and 40m bands, over 100km to 2500km paths, and even some real DX using grey-line paths.
 It has also seen some interesting tests and relays over very long paths on 30m.

-Screenshot of the ZL2AFP FSQCALL software with FSQCall turned off
+Screenshot of the ZL2AFP FSQCALL software

 (Click on image for a bigger view)